 The overall quality of groundwater in the coastal plain is good, with pH generally ranging between 6 and 9 and electrical conductivity (EC) generally < 100 mSm.
 There appears to be a correlation between the geology and the EC.
 Low EC (< 50 mSm) appear to be concentrated in the eastern parts of the coastal plain, whereas the higher EC ground waters tend to be associated with the older geological formations (Uloa and Lebombo).

-(g) Phongola Region
+(ii) Phongola Region

 The Phongola Region is located in four hydrogeological regions, the Northern Zululand Coastal Plain, Southern Lebombo, Northeastern Middleveld and.
-Northwestern Middleveld (DWAF, 2008) (Error!
-R eference source not found.).
+Northwestern Middleveld.